protocol/research-website/content/posts/202204-consensuslab-videos/index.md

 This is still all rather passive and retrospective.
 But you're also invited to interact with us on ongoing work, future ideas, and random discussions.
 On our [GitHub repository](https://github.com/protocol/ConsensusLab/), you'll find tracking issues for each project -- these not only link to all the relevant resources but now feature [notes from our weekly calls](https://github.com/protocol/ConsensusLab/issues/5#issuecomment-1061277732).
 Have questions (or answers)?
 Post a comment on the issue, or come talk to us in **#consensus**, on the [Filecoin Slack workspace](https://filecoin.io/slack) -- we'll be happy to invite you to our next call.
 You'll also find our detailed [roadmap](https://app.zenhub.com/workspaces/consensuslab-60f84a7fa2395a0011e4134c/roadmap?invite=true) there, as well as the [code](https://github.com/filecoin-project/eudico/) we're writing.
 Oh, and we'll be organising further events this year, including a new edition of ConsensusDays, so stay tuned!

 Would you like to see more?
-Do you have any ideas for how we can do it better?
+Have any ideas for how we can do things better?
 We're all ears.
-And we're also hiring Research Engineers and Research Scientists so, if you're passionate about consensus and about working in the open, [come and join us](https://protocol.ai/join/)!
+We're also hiring Research Engineers and Research Scientists -- if you're passionate about consensus and about working in the open, [come and join us](https://protocol.ai/join/)!